Remote sensing: Overview

 Remote sensing makes it possible to collect data of dangerous or inaccessible areas.
 Remote sensing applications include monitoring deforestation in areas such as the Amazon Basin, glacial features in Arctic and Antarctic regions, and depth sounding of coastal and ocean depths.
 Military collection during the Cold War made use of stand-off collection of data about dangerous border areas.
 Remote sensing also replaces costly and slow data collection on the ground, ensuring in the process that areas or objects are not disturbed.

 Orbital platforms collect and transmit data from different parts of the electromagnetic spectrum, which in conjunction with larger scale aerial or ground-based sensing and analysis, provides researchers with enough information to monitor trends such as El Niño and other natural long and short term phenomena.
 Other uses include different areas of the earth sciences such as natural resource management, agricultural fields such as land usage and conservation, greenhouse gas monitoring, oil spill detection and monitoring, and national security and overhead, ground-based and stand-off collection on border areas.

-Types of data acquisition techniques
+Data acquisition

 The basis for multispectral collection and analysis is that of examined areas or objects that reflect or emit radiation that stand out from surrounding areas.
 For a summary of major remote sensing satellite systems see the overview table.